AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/omf/omf-connection-best-practices.md

 Successful OMF connections depend on using the correct client credentials and configuring security correctly.
 We recommend the following best practices for OMF connections:

-- Each type of application or system that sends OMF data to Aveva&trade; Data Hub should have its own defined OMF connection, with the name and description referencing the data source.
+- Each type of application or system that sends OMF data to AVEVA&trade; Data Hub should have its own defined OMF connection, with the name and description referencing the data source.

 - Each application instance or each device that sends OMF data to OCS should have its own client credentials client and its own secret.
 Connections allow a list of clients to be defined.
 When each application instance or device has its own client, security is improved because secrets can be managed at a granular level.